ramitmittal/sorted-firefox/README.md

    * click on `Load Temporary Addon`.
    * select the `manifest.json` file from the `dist/` folder.
    * click on the Sorted icon appearing on the browser toolbar.
+ * Test in Chrome
+   * open `chrome://extensions` in Chrome.
+   * enable developer mode
+   * click on the `Load Unpacked` button.
+   * select the folder `dist/` folder.
+   * click on the Sorted icon appearing on the browser toolbar.

 ### Other Resources
 * A small video screencast (for v2.1) can be found [here](https://youtu.be/7TvW5J2sIN8).